OpenFolf/project-report-vuepress/docs/technical-overview/README.md

 ### GraphQL Schema

-In Appendix 1 is a rough representation of the _GraphQL_ schema in our app, this can be easily changed and has been changed many times in the development process.
+In Appendix 2 is a rough representation of the _GraphQL_ schema in our _application_, this can be easily changed and has been changed many times in the development process.

 ## Documentation

 Along with _the web application_, we made a report documenting the design and production of the _application_.
 We set up a dedicated website for the report made with _VuePress_, the official _Vue.js_ documentation tool.
-This turns the report into a PWA and makes reading it on mobile devices enjoyable.
+This turns the report into a _PWA_ and makes reading it on mobile devices enjoyable.
 Furthermore, the option to install the docs locally for off-line consumption is possible on supported browsers.
 This is accessible at [docs.openfolf.net](https://docs.openfolf.net/).